omdevteam/om/docs_src/docs/installing_om.md

 The precise instructions for the installation of these frameworks are complex, operating system-dependent, and outside of the scope of this documentation.
-Please notice that in addition to one of the MPI frameworks, the corresponding `mpi4py` module must also be installed for the Python interpreter used by OM.
+Please note that in addition to one of the MPI frameworks, the corresponding `mpi4py` module for the Python interpreter used by OM must also be installed.